jasonbyrne/dry-types/README.md

 #### Number Converters

 - `toNumber(value: unknown, defaultValue?: number): number` - Converts a value to a number
-- `toInteger(value: unknown, defaultValue?: number): number` - Converts a value to an integer
+- `toInteger(value: unknown, defaultValue?: number): number` - Converts a value to an integer (rounds to nearest)
 - `toPositiveNumber(value: unknown, defaultValue?: number): number` - Converts a value to a positive number
 - `toNegativeNumber(value: unknown, defaultValue?: number): number` - Converts a value to a negative number
 - `toNonNegativeNumber(value: unknown, defaultValue?: number): number` - Converts a value to a non-negative number (zero or positive)